-Just had dinner with an old friend from Finland.
+Just had dinner last night with an old friend from Finland.
 He’s a physician so, of course, the talk turned to health care and the differences between our countries.
 I asked him how much an MRI cost in Finland.
 With a few clicks on his phone he had the answer: about $250.
 Not to be outdone, I pulled out my own phone.
 The average price of an MRI here?
 About $2,500.

 It’s like paying for a new Mercedes and getting a 20-year-old Ford.